Just intonation: a general framework

 This should not be confused with Zarlino's meantone temperament (image), read pages Microtonality and Comparing temperaments.

-In theory, the harmonic series could also be constructed in a “Pythagorean manner”, extending cycles of perfect fifths.
-Thus, G3 (“E” = “mi”) would be at 8192/6561 (1.248) after 8 descending fifths instead of 5/4 (1.25).
+Theoretically, the harmonic series could also be constructed in a "Pythagorean" way, by extending the cycles of perfect fifths.
+Thus, after 8 descending fifths, G3 ("E" = "mi") would be 8192/6561 (1.248) instead of 5/4 (1.25).
 The difference is a schisma (ratio 1.001129), an interval beyond human perception.
-Therefore, it is more convenient to display simple ratios.
+It is therefore more convenient to show simple ratios.

 Tuning Western instruments